ee190455/hello-world/README.md

 iamfree/okay lets go/hvac tour @uti/routine. magic. momentum. consistency/persistence. truth
 1/does not say i love you back especially in front of plp\talking to david and will call me back\will talk on phone with others not me/school came to a hault/on phone doing it/has a problem wasting time b2b p2p  what if i did everything not to go to school?
-1 two my heart hurts never back down abc just keep showing up and doing the reps a15 at&t purpose
-111 carl is mad
-she has a twitter or is on x and back 2 fb. sadly snap is no bueno. insta good good things go losing it beat it job crissi bby delete just this line💌 not being consistent can guarentee that you will not make it qt cp fuking s cu type halloween
+1 two my heart hurts never back down abc just keep showing up and doing the reps a15 at&t purpose/111 carl is mad/she has a twitter or is on x and back 2 fb. sadly snap is no bueno. insta good good things go/losing it/beat it job crissi bby delete just this line💌/not being consistent can guarentee that you will not make it/qt/cp fuking s/cu/type/halloween/42 skyflower OMG/perc/$1/the interview but real life
-42 skyflower OMG
-perc
-$1
-the interview but real life
 ////
 \\//
-fear
-win
-linkin park<3
-flickering
-ilycrissy
-mydadwasnicetodaysofar@least
-he made it one whole day
-i made a mistake WORKING................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................... on  myself evrryddsy not tht day, that went fast she said they going to pull up for 120 pull up
+fear/win/linkin park<3/flickering/ilycrissy/mydadwasnicetodaysofar@least/he made it one whole day/i made a mistake WORKING................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................................... on  myself/evrryddsy/not tht day, that went fast/she said they going to pull up for 120\\\\pull up///:THEAMATEUR/
-//:THEAMATEUR/